Anti-Inflammatory Diet Plan →

 Tried, True, and Triple Tested!

 In my opinion, mayonnaise is a condiment everyone should have stocked in their fridge at all times.
 After all, it’s delicious, and the perfect addition to all your favorite sandwiches.
-However, it’s also a crucial ingredient to many recipes such as Deviled Eggs, Creamy Tomato Gluten Free Pasta, Green Chile Tuna Casserole, and so much more.
+However, it’s also a crucial ingredient to many recipes such as Deviled Eggs, Creamy Tomato Gluten-Free Pasta, Green Chile Tuna Casserole, and so much more.

 However, while I’m clearly a fan of mayo, I’m not always a fan of store-bought options.
 In my experience, they can be full of unnecessary sugars, and processed ingredients.
 What are we supposed to do, not use mayo for the rest of our lives?
 Of course not!
-Instead, I’ve got you covered with a homemade Chipotle Mayo recipe that is Paleo and full of wholesome ingredients so you can dip, dunk, stir, or spread mayo in all your favorite recipes.
+Instead, I’ve got you covered with a homemade Chipotle Mayo recipe that is paleo and full of wholesome ingredients so you can dip, dunk, stir, or spread mayo in all your favorite recipes.

 easy deviled eggs made with chipotle mayo

-Egg Yolks vs. the Whole Egg for Chipotle Mayo
+Egg Yolks vs. Whole Egg for Mayo

 An egg yolk on white counter for homemade chipotle mayo